Complex behavior from intrinsic motivation to occupy action-state path space: Introduction

-While most theories of rational behavior posit that agents are reward or utility maximizers \cite{von2007theory,sutton1998introduction,kahneman2013prospect}, very few would agree that the sole goal of living agents is maximizing money gains or food intake.
-Indeed, expressing excessive emphasis on those goals is a sign of psychological disorders \cite{rash2016review,agh2016systematic}.
-Further, setting a reward function by design as the goal of intelligent agents is more often than not arbitrary \cite{sutton1998introduction,mcnamara1986common,klyubin2005empowerment}, leading to the recurrent problem faced by theories of reward maximization of defining what rewards are \cite{singh2009rewards,zhang2021endotaxis,schmidhuber1991possibility,hadfield2017inverse,eysenbach2018diversity}.
-In some cases, like in artificial games, rewards can be unambiguously defined, such as number of collected points or wins \cite{schrittwieser2020mastering}.
+While most theories of rational behavior do posit that agents are reward maximizers \cite{von_neumann_theory_2007,sutton_introduction_1998,kahneman_prospect_2013,silver_reward_2021}, very few of us would agree that the sole goal of living agents is maximizing money gains or food intake.
+Indeed, expressing excessive emphasis on these types of goals is usually seen as a sign of psychological disorders \cite{rash_review_2016,agh_systematic_2016}.
+Further, setting a reward function by design as the goal of artificial agents is, more often than not, arbitrary \cite{sutton_introduction_1998,mcnamara_common_1986,klyubin_empowerment_2005,lehman_abandoning_2011}, leading to the recurrent problem faced by theories of reward maximization of defining what rewards are \cite{singh_where_2009,zhang_endotaxis_2021,schmidhuber_possibility_1991,hadfield-menell_inverse_2017,eysenbach_diversity_2018}.
+In some cases, like in artificial games, rewards can be unambiguously defined, such as number of collected points or wins \cite{schrittwieser_mastering_2020}.
 However, in most situations defining rewards is task-dependent, non-trivial and problematic.
-For instance, a vacuum cleaner robot could be designed to either maximize the weight or volume of dust collected, its energy efficiency, or a weighted combination of any of them \cite{asafa2018development}.
-In more complex cases, companies might aim at maximizing profit, but without a suitable innovation policy profit maximization can be self-defeating \cite{kline2010overview}.
+For instance, a vacuum cleaner robot could be designed to either maximize the weight or volume of dust collected, energy efficiency, or a weighted combination of them \cite{asafa_development_2018}.
+In more complex cases, companies can aim at maximizing profit, but without a suitable innovation policy profit maximization can be self-defeating \cite{kline_overview_2010}.